RonanMc99/coachs-plan/README.md

 Acknowledgements
 I must acknowledge the developers who I learned so much from during this project.

-- The approach to using Stripe, security and best-practice configuration was learned from: "Vincent, William S..
+- The approach to working with Stripe, and also security and best-practice configuration was learned from: "Vincent, William S..
 Django for Professionals: Production websites with Python & Django.
 Still River Press.
 Kindle Edition."

 - The method of handling orders & cart items and getting the order total came from Matt Freire @ [JustDjango](https://www.youtube.com/channel/UCRM1gWNTDx0SHIqUJygD-kQ).